 The ceremonies were attended by local politicians, including, Dail deputies, Michelle Mulherin and Dara Calleary, Cllr Gerry Ginty, Mayo County Council; and local church representatives, Rev. Stephen McWhirter, Rev Fr.
 Gerry O’Hora and Rev. Fr.
 Gerry Gillespie.

-A Colour Party from the from the 28th Inf.
+A Colour Party from the 28th Inf.
 Btn., RDF, Irish Army, consisting of Lieut.
-Thomas Gilmartin, Castleconnor; CS Michael Hunt, Ballina, and CQMS John McDonnell, Ballina, was also in attendance at both ceremonies.
+Thomas Gilmartin, Castleconnor; CS Michael Hunt, Ballina, and CQMS John McDonnell, Ballina, were also in attendance at both ceremonies.

-The speakers included Rev. Stephen McWhirter, Deputies Mulherin and Calleary, Noel Gillard, Ballina Comrades of The Great War 1914-1919, and PJ Clarke, Chairman of he Ballina Comrades of The Great War 1914-1919.
+The speakers included Rev. Stephen McWhirter, Deputies Mulherin and Calleary, Noel Gillard, Ballina Comrades of The Great War 1914-1919, and PJ Clarke, Chairman of the Ballina Comrades of The Great War 1914-1919.

 In St. Michael’s Church, during the Remembrance Sunday Service, a wreath was laid at the church’s war memorial by PJ Clarke and members of the Ballina Comrades of The Great War carried flags into the Church.